-Realtime Thread - an instance of the javax.realtime.RealtimeThread class.
+Realtime Thread - An instance of the javax.realtime.RealtimeThread class.

-Java Thread - an instance of java.lang.Thread class, but does not extend the javax.realtime.RealtimeThread class.
+Java Thread - An instance of java.lang.Thread class, but does not extend the javax.realtime.RealtimeThread class.

-Heapless Realtime Thread - is an instance of the javax.realtime.Realtime-Thread class that must not access the heap.
+Heapless Realtime Thread - An instance of the javax.realtime.RealtimeThread class that must not access the heap.

-Event Handler - is an instance of the javax.realtime.AbstractAsyncEventHandler class.
+Event Handler - An instance of the javax.realtime.AbstractAsyncEventHandler class.

-Schedulable - any object that is of type Schedulable, and is recognized as a dispatchable entity by the required schedulers.
+Schedulable - Any object that is of type Schedulable, and is recognized as a dispatchable entity by the required schedulers.
 The required schedulers' set of schedulables comprises instances of RealtimeThread and AbstractAsyncEventHandler.
 Other schedulers may support a different set of schedulables, but this specification only defines the behavior of the required schedulers so the term schedulable should be understood as "schedulable by the base scheduler."

-Task - any thread or schedulable, including Java threads.
+Task - Any thread or schedulable, including Java threads.

-Garbage Collection - is a processes that reclaims memory on the heap that is no longer reachable by the application program.
+Garbage Collection - A processes that reclaims memory on the heap that is no longer reachable by the application program.
 It may be accomplished through a dedicated set of threads or be distributed throughout the application.